-If the blade remains in the loading state for a significant period of time, the firmware download will time out.
+If the blade remains in the loading state for a significant period of time, the firmware download times out.
 Remove the blade and re-insert it.
-When it boots up, autoleveling will be triggered and the firmware download will be attempted again.
+When it boots up, autoleveling is triggered and the firmware download is attempted again.